Skip to Content

 You will see people drinking along the parade route, surprisingly early in the day.
 But I didn’t see anyone acting stupid at any of three parades I went to.
 If they were, I think the police would quickly dispatch them.
 Nobody is flashing any body parts.

-parade throwers waiting for trinkets on fat tuesday in lafayette, la.
+Parade throwers waiting for trinkets on fat tuesday in lafayette, la.

 The main parade on Tuesday ends at Cajun Field on West Congress Street, where there’s music, a midway, carnival rides and plenty more food.